 The Hanging Tree saves most of its violence for the finish.
 The gunplay and mayhem is short and sweet, as in Johnny Guitar but without that film’s political edge.
 It’s easy to interpret the movie’s Skull Creek as a representation of America as a madhouse full of greedy, lawless maniacs.
 The film’s ending is sublime, almost Biblical in its purity.
 What will redeem a man who no longer believes in love or trust?
 Cooper and Schell make us believe one of the best-earned romantic finishes in the era of the classic Big-Sky ’50s western.

 The Warner Archive Collection Blu-ray of The Hanging Tree betters the partially restored version seen on their 2012 DVD.
-After a somewhat contrasty title sequence the show settles into richly colored, sharp images that give us the feel of a mountainous mining region with little level ground.
-The ground looks wet and the wool suits damp.
+After a somewhat contrasty title sequence the show settles into richly colored, sharp images of a mountainous mining region with little level ground.
+The earth looks wet and the wool suits damp.
 Ted McCord’s cinematography was originally printed in Technicolor, and this color timing and encoding finally brings out the delicate, sometimes hazy textures in the mountain light.

 The final adornment is Max Steiner’s BIG western score, which sounds very much like the tunes Warners was cooking up for its TV shows of the time, Maverick, etc..
 The orchestrations would seem exaggerated if the film’s emotional pitch didn’t match them right down the line.
 The ‘wagon train’ theme is not particularly subtle, but the sensitive violin music for Elizabeth is excellent — helping her scenes of recovery and loss.
 The film is bookended with a pop western ballad written by Jerry Livingston and Mack David, and sung by Marty Robbins.
 The song is plenty corny, yet absolutely right for the movie.
 Even the overly literal lyrics are a perfect fit, especially at the exultant conclusion.
 Blazing Saddles would later make a campy joke of anachronistic Frankie Laine and Marty Robbins western ballads, but we still love them.
 The nostalgia factor is strong in 3:10 to Yuma and Gunfight at the O.K.
 Corral: the main themes for each are guaranteed to transport older American western fans back to great memories.